Jane abandoned by her mother.

 * * * * *

-The children's home had at one time been a workhouse and the dormitory was not ideally suited for children.
+The children's home was a bleak two-storey building.
+It had at one time been a workhouse and the dormitories were not ideally suited for children.
 The windowsills were high and the children could only see out of the windows if they stood on a chair.
 Although the huge cast-iron radiators kept the chill off the room, it still had a cold look about it.
 The high ceiling and top half of the walls were a dull white colour and the whitewash, which had layered over the years, was peeling in places.
 The bottom half was painted an emerald green gloss and despite the thickness of the many years of painting, the brickwork pattern of the glazed bricks was still clearly visible.

 People would come and go, looking at her, and talking as if they thought she couldn't hear them, or as if they didn't care; but then leaving never to be seen again.
 "Miserable little wretch," one said, and the words stuck with her for a while.